Back to Resources

 Home Studio Deductions

-The CRA flat rate method ($2/day) was discontinued after the 2022 tax year.
-You now use the detailed method exclusively.
-To qualify, your studio space must be:
+The CRA flat rate method ($2/day) was discontinued after the 2022 tax year, so you now use the detailed method.
+You can claim business-use-of-home expenses if your studio meets either one of these tests:

 Calculate the percentage of your home that is your studio: studio square footage divided by total home square footage.
 Apply that percentage to:

-The home office deduction cannot create a loss -- it can only reduce your income to zero.
-Any unused portion carries forward to next year.
+The home office deduction cannot create a loss.
+It can only reduce your income to zero, and any unused portion carries forward to next year.

 GST/HST for Makers

-Once your total taxable sales exceed $30,000 in any 12-month rolling period -- across all channels combined -- you must register for GST/HST.
+Once your total taxable sales go over $30,000 in a single calendar quarter, or over four consecutive calendar quarters (across all channels combined), you must register for GST/HST.
 That includes Etsy sales, craft fair cash, and direct sales.

 Most handmade goods are taxable supplies.
 Food products are sometimes exempt (basic groceries) but most artisan or specialty food items are taxable.
 Once registered, you add GST/HST to your prices, collect it from buyers, and remit it to CRA periodically.
 You also claim input tax credits on materials and business expenses you paid GST/HST on.